 - 1 can black beans, drained & rinsed

 - 1 avocado, sliced

 - Preheat the oven to 400 degrees.
-Peel and cube sweet potato, lay the chunks out on a parchment lined tray.
-Lightly sprinkle cumin, paprika, sea salt & pepper, and 1-2 Tbsp olive oil over the potatoes.
+Peel and chop the sweet potato into 1-inch cubes.
+Lay the chunks out on a parchment lined tray.
+Sprinkle cumin, paprika, garlic powder, sea salt & pepper, and 1 Tbsp olive oil over the potatoes.
 Mix with your hands.
 Bake for 10 minutes, turn with a spatula.
 Bake an additional 10 minutes.

 - While the mushroom's and potatoes are cooking, rinse the quinoa and cook it according to package directions.
 Let sit for 5 minutes, covered.
 Fluff with a fork.

-- Assemble pistachio kale sauce ingredients and blend until smooth.
+- Assemble pistachio kale sauce ingredients in a blender and blend until smooth.

-- Assemble quinoa bowls anyway you like, if you have extra veggies in the fridge, add them in!
-Enjoy!
+- Assemble quinoa bowls with roasted potatoes, mushrooms, black beans, raw cabbage, avocado, and kale sauce.
+If you have extra veggies in the fridge, add them too!